pfgithub/threadclient/README.md

 -   [ ] get more information about specific awards by clicking them
 -   [ ] user profile pages, defaulting to the overview tab
 -   [ ] navigation buttons eg homepage link
--   [ ] notifications (+ if you see the notification on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit)
 -   [ ] display <0 or ≤0 for posts with 0 votes because the actual count is unknown
 -   [ ] use the `post.media`/`post.secure_media` property?
 -   [ ] jsonp hack when cors requests fail (spooky, evaluating code from a remote server) eg `?jsonp=jsonp_response_#` where each request adds a `window.jsonp_response_#`